operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 In above output, STATUS as "Running" shows the pods are up and running.

-Note:If you are installing from operatorhub, then by default it installs the operator in the operators namespace.
+Note: If you are installing from operatorhub, then by default it installs the operator in the operators namespace.
 Below steps assume that it’s deployed in the operators namespace.